xavidelamo/mgci-docs/docs/source/R_tutorial_MGCI.rst

 Generating slope layer from DEM layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-IF your country falls within a single UTM Zone only AND you have used the UTM projection for the previous steps, or if the projection you are using has equidistant properties, slope can be generated in the same projection as the rest of the analysis, otherwise please follow instruction in BOX 3 (SEE SECTION 5.3.4) for creating a custom equidistant projection before following the next steps.
+IF your country falls within a single UTM Zone only AND you have used the UTM projection for the previous steps, or if the projection you are using has equidistant properties, slope can be generated in the same projection as the rest of the analysis, otherwise please generate a custom equidistant azimuthal projection by changing the **+lat_0 = 8.5** and the **+lon_0 = -84** parameters in the example qquidistant azimuthal projection to the central latitude and longitude of your area of interest.

 |image15|